yesodweb/yesodweb.com-content/blog/2014/08/announcing-auto-update.md

 * The Yesod scaffolding was able to get rid of [an annoying bit of commentary](https://github.com/yesodweb/yesod-scaffold/commit/eb3046107fb29d1d2651d4cb83dc5bb90250a65e#diff-4ff81c1023e92f161457e96254132f46L73).

 Hopefully others will enjoy and use this library as well.

+## Control.Reaper

+The second module in auto-update is `Control.Reaper`.
+This provides something similar, but slightly different, from `Control.AutoUpdate`.
+The goal is to spawn reaper/cleanup threads on demand.
+These threads can handle such things
+as:

+* Recycling resources in a resource pool.
+* Closing out unused connections in a connection pool.
+* Terminating threads that have overstayed a timeout.

+This module is currently being used in Warp for slowloris timeouts and file descriptor cache management, though I will likely use it in http-client in the near future as well for its connection manager management.